-The Floodplain Management Planning Committee (FMPC) reviewed data and discussed the impacts of each of the hazards of prime concern that were included and profiled in the 2023 update to the State of Alabama Hazard Mitigation Plan.
+The Flood Hazard Management Plan Committee (FHMPC) reviewed data and discussed the impacts of each of the hazards of prime concern that were included and profiled in the 2023 update to the State of Alabama Hazard Mitigation Plan.
 The six flood-related hazards that were included in the State Plan are listed alphabetically below:

-- Dam Failure;
+- 1. Dam Failure

-- Flooding (riverine flooding, storm surge, flash floods);
+- 2. Flooding (Riverine Flooding, Storm Surge, Flash Floods)

-- High Winds (hurricanes, tornadoes, windstorms);
+- 3. High Winds (Hurricanes, Tornadoes, Windstorms)

-- Sea Level Rise and Coastal Land Change;
+- 4. Sea Level Rise and Coastal Land Change

-- Sinkholes and Land Subsidence; and
+- 5. Sinkholes and Land Subsidence

-- Tsunamis.
+- 6. Tsunamis